LuciaRodino94/WherApp-MobileExam/README.md

 ## Backend and Eternal Storage

 For what concerns the backend of this app, I've used used Firebase with Firestore Database as external storage.
-In details:
+<br>In details:

 I've created a Firebase Project, I've linked it with the Android studio project, together with an API key in order to use google maps SDK; then I've created a Firestore Database to keep track of users, their messages and to update their positions in real time.
+With firebase and the Android Application, I've also managed the authentication of users with email and password.